New Orleans in a Day Tour including French Quarter, Haunted House, Private Mansion, and Beignet Tasting

 - Infants up to 1 years are free of charge

-This tour will meet outside of Aunt Sally's Praline Shop on St. Charles Ave in the Warehouse District.
-If walking from the French Quarter, walk straight down St Charles Ave from Canal.
+This tour will meet outside of Auction House Market on Magazine Street in the Warehouse District.
+If walking from the French Quarter, walk straight down St Charles Ave from Canal, take a left on Julia.
+Auction House Market is on your right.
 Approximate walking time is 11 minutes.
-If taking the St. Charles Ave streetcar from Canal toward S Carrollton (green cars), exit at Julia Street.
-Aunt Sally's is right across from the streetcar stop.
+If taking the St. Charles Ave streetcar from Canal towards Carrollton (green cars), exit at Julia Street and take a left towards Magazine Street.

 - Due to the uneven sidewalks, exposed tree roots, and aged cemeteries, the tour is NOT wheelchair and stroller accessible